New Patients 904-901-4302

 A full mouth rehabilitation is a series of procedures to restore health, function, and beauty to your smile.
-If you have complex dental problems such as missing teeth, crooked teeth, extensive wear, and/or TMJ disorders, Dr. Alexander may recommend a full mouth rehabilitation.
+For complex issues such as missing, crooked, or severely worn teeth, Dr. Alexander often suggests a full mouth restoration.

 Combining the artistry of cosmetic dentistry with the science of restorative dentistry, Dr. Alexander can create a beautiful, functional, and comfortable smile.
-With cutting-edge technology, we can capture images of the mouth, jaw, and muscles in both relaxed and active positions so we can determine the best course of treatment for you.
+Our advanced imaging technology shows how your mouth, jaw, and muscles work together.
+This allows us to plan the most effective treatment.

-Some of the procedures may be covered by dental insurance, we can check with your insurance carrier to check your benefits and submit claims on your behalf.
+Dental insurance may cover some of the procedures.
+We can check your insurance carrier’s benefits and submit claims on your behalf.

 Considerations for Full Mouth Rehabilitation

 TMJ and Occlusion (bite) – An unbalanced bite can cause teeth to wear, lead to headaches, and more.
 We will examine how the teeth come together to determine if we should make any changes.
 Using Invisalign, we can reposition the teeth so that they are straighter.
-Mouthguards or splints may also be used as TMJ therapy to prevent teeth grinding.
+You can also use mouthguards or splints as TMJ therapy to prevent teeth grinding.

 Am I A Full Mouth Reconstruction Candidate?

 For some people, they can improve their smiles with one or two procedures.
 However, others may have serious concerns and multiple problems with the health and appearance of their smiles.
-Fortunately, if you do suffer from serious complications and disorders related to your oral health, we can often help with a full mouth reconstruction.
+If you suffer from serious dental complications, we can often help.
+A full mouth reconstruction may be the solution.

 How Do I Start?